matt1187/unified_tektool/README.md

 Replay proccess without zerofilling, if it is not yet successful.
 (not conform with datasheet of FLASH and in future: you would get difficult with reprogramming in future.
 But few zerofilling & erasing cycle may help)

+# note
+It is your risk.
+Pleas don't  hit me, if your unit is a brick.